 Like with Smart Guides, Adobe XD has a lot of room for improvement when it comes to exporting image assets.
 You can select more than one layer at a time, but Adobe XD doesn’t remember your export settings or offer any automation — yet.

 Select a layer(s), use the keyboard shortcut command+shift+e, and then choose the device type, file format and resolution.

 Adobe XD currently supports PNG and SVG, but currently not JPG, TIFF or PDF formats

 For a first attempt, I’d say that Adobe XD is quite impressive and I’d urge you to at least try it out.
-If you’re a Windows OS user, unfortunately, you do have to wait a little longer for a specialist user interface design tool, however, when Adobe XD does arrive on Windows, it’ll be a complete commercial version with an abundance of feature enhancements and improvements.
+If you’re a Windows OS user, unfortunately, you do have to wait a little longer for a specialist user interface design tool, however, when Adobe XD does arrive on Windows (update: it’s arrived!), it’ll be a complete commercial version with an abundance of feature enhancements and improvements.

 For users of Sketch, I don’t see much incentive to switch at the moment.
 Adobe XD has many hurdles to leap before it becomes awesome enough to replace Sketch, but the fact that Adobe is touting interactive prototypes as a feature (in the first release!) is already enough reason to keep an eye on Adobe XD.

 Watch out Sketch!